15 University Graduate CV Examples [& Templates]

 • Let’s get straight to the point.
 You’re searching for a work placement and wondering how to stand out in this crowd of applicants.
 And the answer?
 It’s simple—make use of the power of a well-crafted objective statement.

 • In just three sentences, just below the header of your new university graduate CV, share what motivates you to pursue this internship, then add a touch of your brilliant personality.
-And showcasing some of your skills and experiences?
-Certainly, there’s no harm in that.
+And as for showcasing some of your skills and experiences?
+Of course, there’s no harm in that.

 Computer Science Graduate CV